-For organizations, including professional associations and educational institutions, performing professional services: Indicate type of services being performed and estimated contract price.
+For organizations, including professional associations and educational institutions, performing professional services: Indicate type of services being performed and estimated contract price and personnel name providing the consulting service.

 Travel and Subsistence for Consultants: Reasonable expenses may be reimbursed.

 NOTE: Only when it can be clearly justified that the use of outside consultants will significantly and permanently enhance project effectiveness, may consultant fees be approved.